odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 You don't have to run composer on your production server.
-Instead, you should implement a [build pipeline](https://www.amazon.com/dp/B003YMNVC0) that creates a so called "artifact".
+Instead, you should implement a [build pipeline](https://www.amazon.com/dp/B003YMNVC0) that creates a so-called "artifact".
 An artifact is an ZIP file you can upload and deploy on your production server.

 These tools are very useful to automate your software build processes:

-* [Apache Ant](https://ant.apache.org/bindownload.cgi) - A Java command line tool that helps building software.
+* [Apache Ant](https://ant.apache.org/bindownload.cgi) - A Java command line tool that helps to build software.
 * [Phing](https://www.phing.info/) - A PHP build tool inspired by Apache Ant.

 For security reasons, you should switch off the output of all error details in production: